North Sulawesi

 North Sulawesi in the past was an area of potential spices, rice and gold which became a battleground for the interests of economic hegemony between the Portuguese, Spanish, Dutch and the Kingdoms around this area, which ultimately led to political and military struggles.
 The past of this region also became the trading route between west and east and the spread of Christianity, Islam and belief or religion brought by Chinese merchants.
 The Portuguese first landed on the area at the 16th century.
 Following decades of war between the Portuguese, the Spanish and the Dutch to control the area, the area ultimately fell to the Dutch at the 17th century.
 The Dutch ruled the area for three centuries, before being ousted by the Japanese on the eve of World War II.
-Following the Japanese surrender in 1945, the Dutch briefly regained possession of the area, before finally leaving for real in 1949, following the Round Table Conference, in which the Dutch recognized the newly created United States of Indonesia (RIS).
+Following the Japanese surrender in 1945, the Dutch briefly regained possession of the area, before finally leaving in 1949 following the Round Table Conference, in which the Dutch recognized the newly created United States of Indonesia (RIS).
 Thus, North Sulawesi was incorporated into the territory of the State of East Indonesia (NIT).
-Because it was not in accordance with the will of the people, NIT was finally dissolved and then merged into the Republic of Indonesia.
+The NIT was finally dissolved and then merged into the RIS.

 On 17 August 1950, the RIS was officially disbanded and then re-formed as the unitary state of the Republic of Indonesia.
 The island of Sulawesi was governed briefly as a single province, before being separated into several different provinces.
 Thus, the province of North Sulawesi was created on 14 August 1959.
-The western half of this area (as that time forming the Gorontalo Regency and newly formed Boalemo Regency) was separated from North Sulawesi on 5 December 2000 and established as the province of Gorontalo.
+The western half of this area (as that time comprising the Gorontalo Regency and the newly created Boalemo Regency) was separated from North Sulawesi on 5 December 2000 and established as the province of Gorontalo.

 Etymology

 The area around North Sulawesi used to be called Minahasa.
 The name is still used sometimes to refer to the province.
-The word Minahasa is etymologically derived from the words Mina-Esa (Minaesa) or Maesa which means being one or uniting, meaning hope to unite various sub-ethnic groups of Minahasa consisting of Tontemboan, Tombulu, Tonsea, Tolour (Tondano), Tonsawang, Ponosakan, Pasan and Bantik.
+The word Minahasa is etymologically derived from the words Mina-Esa (Minaesa) or Maesa which means 'being one' or 'uniting', meaning hope to unite various sub-ethnic groups of Minahasa consisting of Tontemboan, Tombulu, Tonsea, Tolour (Tondano), Tonsawang, Ponosakan, Pasan and Bantik.
 The word "Minahasa" itself was only used during the colonial era.
 "Minahasa" is generally interpreted as "having become one".
 Based on several historical documents, the word "Minahasa" is firstly used by J.D.
 Schierstein, the Dutch regent of Manado, in his report to the Governor of Maluku on 8 October 1789.
 The word "Minahasa" in his report is defined as Landraad or "State Council" or "Regional Council".